Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Empirical Example

 \section{Empirical Example}

-We used a published dataset of $N=65353$ daily observations from $M=2964$ infants from the University of Virginia Neonatal Intensive Care Unit (NICU) between 2012 and 2016 \cite{emp_data}.
+To illustrate our proposed criteria, we used a published dataset of $N=65353$ daily observations from $M=2964$ infants from the University of Virginia Neonatal Intensive Care Unit (NICU) between 2012 and 2016 \cite{emp_data}.
 We developed a logistic regression model to predict the binary event of death within the next 7 days.
-The event is rare with only $385$ events (rate=$385/63353=.006$) in $86$ infants.
+The event is rare with only $385$ events (rate=$385/63353=0.006$).
 The features included both the patient at-birth demographics and summary statistics from one daily 10-minute record of heart rate (HR) and oxygen saturation (SPO2) vital signs.
-Demographic variables are unique per patient, but vital signs are available each day of the stay which average about $22$ repeated measures per infant.
+Demographic variables are unique per infant, but vital signs are available each day of the stay, which average about $22$ repeated measures per infant.
 Patient demographics and variable descriptions are provided in Table \ref{table_demo} and Table \ref{table_vars}.

 We developed two types of predictive models to predict NICU mortality: one used demographic variables as predictors, and the other used both demographics and vital sign statistics.
 Since the empirical dataset contained 2,964 patient clusters, which was too many to conduct leave-one-cluster-out cross-validation, we used cluster-based 100-fold cross-validated deviance (cvDeviance) to approximate out-of-cluster performance instead.
-For each criterion (cvDeviance, NICc, unclustered NIC, AIC, or BIC), we created a set of candidate models by incrementally adding a predictor variable to the existing model (starting with a model of one predictor) that resulted in the greatest reduction in the criterion until all predictors were included.
+For each criterion (cvDeviance, NICc, NIC, AIC, or BIC), we created a set of candidate models by incrementally adding a predictor variable to the existing model (starting with a model of one predictor) that resulted in the greatest reduction in the criterion until all predictors were included.
 In Figure \ref{fig_case_mortality_nicu}, we plotted each criterion's value and its selected variables at a given model size.